Time flies. It's now 2023 and already February.

 Next

-STREAM - a working name and a glimpse of the digitalization process.
+STRÖM – a working title and a glimpse into the digitalization process.